 .

-COVID-19 Enhanced Health and Safety Measures
+COVID-19 Safety

 The Research

 Mongolia hosts a rich diversity of wildlife, especially compared with other Central Asian nations.
-Ikh Nart Nature Reserve, 66,600 hectares (257 square miles) of grassland and arid steppe habitats, provides a protected home for many of its species.
+Ikh Nart Nature Reserve, 66,600 hectares (257 square miles) of grassland and arid steppe habitats, provides a protected home for many species.
 But even within the bounds of the reserve, the animals of Ikh Nart face threats from poaching, illegal mining, shifts in water availability and vegetation associated with climate change, and overgrazing.
 Local soums (counties) manage protected areas for the Mongolian federal government but lack the infrastructure and resources to provide active stewardship.

-One of the species that needs our protection is the endangered argali sheep, the largest mountain sheep in the world.
+One species that needs our protection is the endangered argali sheep, the largest mountain sheep in the world.
 Ikh Nart shelters one of the last populations of these sheep, which, research suggests, have declined primarily due to poaching and conflicts with domestic livestock production.

 Research Aims